-The chemical schemes are selected using the UMUI or Rose and use the logical variables described in tables 2 and 32.
+The chemical schemes can be selected with rose edit and use the logical variables described in tables 2 and 32.
 Please note that for these schemes, the number of reactions in the table is based on the assumption that L_ukca_trophet is false and L_ukca_het_psc is true.